archerwho/Hotelify/README.md

-# Hotel Management Application
+# Hotelify

-The Hotel Management Application is a web-based platform designed to streamline hotel operations and enhance the guest experience.
+The Hotelify is a web-based application designed to streamline hotel operations and enhance the guest experience.
 It provides a range of features to efficiently manage hotel bookings, guest information, and overall hotel administration.

 ## Features